 Organized by BAC- Baltic Art Center.
 Conceptualized by Anna Viktoria Norberg.
 Project leader and research: Liene Vecvagare and Anete Jansone.
 Film-maker: Sandra Fröberg.
 Workshop by BAC Production-in-Residence artist: Åsa Sonjasdotter.

-Thanks to Angelica Blomhage, Anna Olofsdotter-Engström, Anne Duse, Armin Scholler, August Hermansson, Aydin Akyne, Ayman Siddiqui, Clary Winberg, Daniel Teklay, Emma Gustavsson, Finn Engström, Gunnar Sillén, Lena och Ellen Holmert, Liina Kümnik, Liene Jurgelane, Liz Cox, Katja Wiklund, Kerstin Blomberg, Kerstin Nyberg, Mait Juhlin, Margit Söderberg, Marie Jansons, Mickael Lundgren, Paola Ciliberto, Peteris och Inga Jansons, Petra Inna Ininberga, Petra Gråberg, Riina Noodapera, Torbjörn Limé, Ville Jegerhjelm, Vladas Suncovas, Ylva Liljeholm, Åsa Ardin-Kedja
+Thanks to Angelica Blomhage, Anna Olofsdotter-Engström, Anne Duse, Armin Scholler, August Hermansson, Aydin Akyne, Ayman Siddiqui, Clary Winberg, Daniel Teklay, Emma Gustavsson, Finn Engström, Galina Aizvakara, Gunnar Sillén, Lena och Ellen Holmert, Liina Kümnik, Liene Jurgelane, Liz Cox, Katja Wiklund, Kerstin Blomberg, Kerstin Nyberg, Mait Juhlin, Margit Söderberg, Marie Jansons, Mickael Lundgren, Paola Ciliberto, Peteris och Inga Jansons, Petra Inna Ininberga, Petra Gråberg, Riina Noodapera, Torbjörn Limé, Ville Jegerhjelm, Vladas Suncovas, Ylva Liljeholm, Åsa Ardin-Kedja

 Local Partnership Cementa Slite Fabriken, Film Gotland, Fenix ungkulturhus, Fårö Församlingshem, Gotland Art Week, Gotlands Folkhögskola, Gutegymnasiet, Holmerts bildarkiv, iVisby, Joda Stora Salen, Lärbro Krigssjukhus, Pedersén & Co, Slite Sjöfartsmuseum, Slite utveckling.